sawenzel/dyninst_parser_GSOC/README.md

 		of functions to the user.
 When the user selects one of those functions, one of the assembly servlets is invoked to return the assembly code.

-3. FunctionsServlet: implements a GET method which returns a list of functions and gets three parameters: file name, a string which represents how will the functions be sorted (one of 'name', 'size', or 'address'), and the sorting direction ('ascending' or 'descending').
+3. **FunctionsServlet**: implements a GET method which returns a list of functions and gets three parameters: file name, a string which represents how will the functions be sorted (one of 'name', 'size', or 'address'), and the sorting direction ('ascending' or 'descending').